30 Oct The anti-social side of grief…

 June 2018 was my 60th birthday.

 I’ve always loved hosting parties so took great pleasure in organising my own birthday garden party!
 June is the perfect month for an outdoor event – BBQ, candles, music….
 I was in my element floating around like a social butterfly chatting, laughing – surrounded by beautiful family and friends.
-My only regret was that our youngest son Ben couldn’t be there – he was miles away, having a wonderful time working as a raft guide at an outdoor activity centre in Norway for six months.
+My only regret was that our youngest son Ben couldn’t be there – he was miles away, having the time of his life, working as a raft guide at an outdoor activity centre in Norway for six months.

-Ben came home in September full of love and life and laughter but on 7th October 2018 went into cardiac arrest and left our world!
+Ben came home in September full of love and life and laughter but on 7th October (whilst running a half marathon ) went into cardiac arrest and left our world!

 His last birthday postcard has become one of my most treasured possessions 💛